purpl3f0xsecur1ty/InfoSecResources/readme.md

 __**Penetration Testing**__
 [Portswigger Academy](<https://portswigger.net/web-security>)
-(Free but requires Burp Suite Pro, which is not free.
+(Free but some exercises may require Burp Suite Pro, which is not free.
 A valid business email can request a free trial.)

 ---